janedeng/reassign-replica-placement-from-adb/README.md

         ......
 Omit lines

 7. Run a bash script to analyze the partition placement and leader distribution.
-You could adjust the reassignment manually if there is any hot spots.
+You could adjust the reassignment manually if there are any hot spots.

 $ for i in {1..6}; do echo "==== the $i position ====="; printf "count  broker-id \n"; grep result: analysis | awk -F'[][]' '{print $2}' | awk -F "," -v a=$i '{print $a}' | sort | uniq -c; done